maxhbr/LDBcollector/md/MPL-2.0-no-copyleft-exception.md

                         "MPL-2.0-no-copyleft-exception"
                     ],
                     "__impliedId": "MPL-2.0-no-copyleft-exception",
-                    "__impliedJudgement": [
+                    "__impliedComments": [
                         [
                             "Scancode",
-                            {
-                                "tag": "NeutralJudgement",
+                            [
-                                "contents": "Per SPDX.org, this license was released in January 2012.
+                                "Per SPDX.org, this license was released in January 2012.
 This license list\nentry is for use when the MPL's Exhibit B, which removes the Sec 3.3\ncopyleft exception.\n"
-                            }
+                            ]
                         ]
                     ],
                     "__impliedCopyleft": [